 Let Crestview Recovery Help

-Substance abuse brought on by trauma isn’t something that you or a loved one should deal with alone.
+Substance use brought on by trauma isn’t something that you or a loved one should deal with alone.
 Pretending that the trauma never happened often results in more issues later on.
-Crestview Recovery can help identify the underlying cause of substance abuse.
+Crestview Recovery can help identify the underlying cause of substance use.
 After identifying the cause, our experts create a treatment plan that fits your personal needs.

-Crestview Recovery offers a number of programs to help those who suffer from substance abuse.
+Crestview Recovery offers a number of programs to help those who suffer from substance use.
 These programs include

 - Partial hospitalization program (PHP)